 EC 377 Government and Business 5 credits Development in the United States of public policy.
-Government regulation of industry and commerce and application to mergers, business concentration and restrictive business practices, regulation of public utilities.
+Government regulation of industry and commerce and application to mergers, business concentration and restrictive business practices, industrial policies and international competitiveness.
 Prerequisite: EC 272.

 EC 378 Urban/Regional Economics 5 credits The causes and consequences of the interdependencies of firms, individuals, households and governmental units within the constrained space of urban areas.
 Problems of land, housing, transportation, labor and public services.
 Prerequisite: EC 272.